-Giving Tuesday is just one week away!
+Giving Tuesday is fast-approaching!

 Love it or hate it, the truth is that this wildly popular international day of giving and giving back will most certainly generate record amounts of press coverage, website clicks, and donations to charities small and large.